encijohn/encitechbits/_posts/2025-08-02-Getting Started-With-Homelab.md

 Now to to cut that drama, do you:

-Want to know how a what's a server and how it works?
+Want to know what a server is and how it works?
 Want to make your own Website?
 Want to have your own Netflix to share with friends/family?
 Have your own Jarvis like Iron Man?